Chapter 5 Bayesian hierarchical models

 - The day was breezy so the boy went outside to fly an airplane.

 We’ll ignore the goal of original experiment (DeLong, Urbach, and Kutas 2005), and its replication (Nieuwland et al. 2018).
 We are going to focus on the N400 at the final nouns in the experimental stimuli.
-In example (2), for example, the final noun ‘kite’ has higher predictability than ‘airplane’, and thus we would expect a more negative signal in ‘airplane’ in (b) in comparison with ‘kite’ in (a).
+In example (2), the final noun ‘kite’ has higher predictability than ‘airplane,’ and thus we would expect a more negative signal in ‘airplane’ in (b) in comparison with ‘kite’ in (a).

 To speed up computation, we restrict the data set of Nieuwland et al. (2018) to the subjects from the Edinburgh lab.
 This subset of the data can be found in df_eeg